korlibs-archive/korio/README.md

 Also, since you are using a single interface (VfsFile), you can create generic code that will work for files, for network, for redis...
+You can use a MemoryVfs for testing while using a real folder in your code without having to mock code.

 ### Targets